samtimberlan/Westcliff-Coders/FAANG Beta Cohort/Group 3/Week 2/Question.md

-Week 2, Topic: Stack and Queue
+Week 2, Topic: Stacks and Queues

 After solving, don't forget to upload your solutions here